We’ve had a couple rickety, or broken appliances around here lately.

 In March, the garage door simply rebelled and quit working altogether.
 You can grind wheels through a twisted track for only so long.

-While the garage door guy was here, the dryer stopped drying.
+While the garage door guy was here, the dryer stopped working.

 He slid all the junk away from the dryer so he could drag the dryer out and discern the problem.

-Within twenty minutes, he came in the kitchen and announced, “The dryer is fixed.”
+Within twenty minutes, he came in the kitchen and announced, “I fixed the dryer.”

 “Really?”
-I said.
-I was dreading the expense of a new dryer.
+I said, dreading the expense of a new dryer.

 I made a face.
 It looked like Lamp Chop, the Shari Lewis hand puppet.
 “What is that?”